 Featured Author – Greg Schaffer

 I am a Christian, husband, father (to rescue dogs), veteran, and information security executive consultant.
-My novels include Forgiveness (2014), Temptations of the Innocent (2016), Leaving Darkness 2018, and Fatherhood (in progress, planned for 2020 release).
-I also have published Summer’s Drowning, a collection of poems, and From the Loft (2014), a collection of horse-humor articles.
+My novels include Forgiveness (2014), Temptations of the Innocent (2016), Leaving Darkness 2018, and Fatherhood (in progress, planned for 2020 or 2021 release).
+Other works include Childhood, a novelette prequel to Fatherhood; Summer’s Drowning, a collection of poems; and From the Loft (2014), a collection of horse-humor articles.

 I wrote my first novel (unpublished) in high school.
 It sits in some nondescript box in my basement in its original form on various types of ruled paper.
 Perhaps one day I will resurrect it.